DXsmiley/mathbot/README.md

 - Querying Wolfram|Alpha
 - A Turing complete calculator

-The bot is currently developed for python `3.6.4`.
+The bot is currently developed on python `3.8.10`, but should work on later versions of Python.

 ## Links